Photo courtesy of Dreamstime.com

 Public Mourning & Private Mourning

 Mourning is an expression of our grief.
 Consider the following: rituals are a way to symbolically express our feelings of grief and feel connected to someone we have loved who has died.
-A funeral service and memorials are a way of publically mourning.
+A funeral service and memorials are a way of publicly mourning.

 Rituals also allow us to privately reflect, remember, and acknowledge in a ceremonial way.
 This can be done once or repeatedly and anyone can create their own rituals and remembrances.
 A ritual will have a beginning and an end, which benefits our grief processing therapeutically and allows us to channel feelings of grief.